plone/training/testing/testing_dexterity.rst

             self.assertIn('This is a description', self.browser.contents)

 .. note::

     self.browser.contents shows the html of the last visited page.

 Excercise
 +++++++++

-Try to add a behavior for example rich text field to our content-type and check that the field is showed up in edit form and in the view.
+Try to add a behavior (for example a rich text field) to our content-type and check that the field is showed up in edit form and in the view.

 ..  admonition:: Solution
     :class: toggle

     In ``TestType.xml`` uncomment ``plone.richtext`` behavior.

     In test case file: